The Birth of the Milky Way: Theme

 Hyginus's De astronomia presents several theories regarding the origin of the Milky Way.
 One suggests that Hera unknowingly nursed the infant Hermes (Mercury in Roman mythology).
 When she discovered that the infant was the son of Zeus (Jupiter) and his lover Maia, she pushed him away, causing the flowing white breast milk to form the Milky Way among the constellations.
-Another version suggests that the infant was Hercules, who tried to nurse him while Hera was asleep, but she woke him and pushed him away, causing the same thing to happen.
+Another version suggests that the infant was Hercules, who was brought to nurse from Hera while she was asleep, but she woke and pushed him away, causing the same thing to happen.
 Another version suggests that Hercules was so hungry that he was unable to hold all the milk in his mouth, and the milk spilled, forming the Milky Way.
 Hyginus also suggests that it was Rhea's breast milk.

 The version in pseudo-Eratosthenes's Catasterismi is closer to Hyginus' second version: Hermes took Heracles to Hera to feed him with her breast milk, but Hera pushed him away, causing her breast milk to spill and become the Milky Way.